Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 He looked back.
 Well, uh...okay.
 Not *quite* flawless.
 The floor was covered in a shiny powder of some kind, and now that he was out of his mask, he could definitely smell overworked power electronics.
 He couldn’t quite tell where from, so that probably meant it was the grav plating covering the walls, the floor, and the ceiling.

 Somehow, he felt a bit proud of that.
-“Did I break anythin’?”
+"Did I break anythin’?"

-“Nothing *broke,”* the Black OGRE rep grinned.
-“But you stressed the hell out of the emitter arrays and their power delivery.
+"Nothing *broke,"* the Black OGRE rep grinned.
+"But you stressed the hell out of the emitter arrays and their power delivery.
 You came close to overpowering *and* outrunning the simulation too, but we held together.
-I’m sure our engineers will be learning a lot from this.”
+I’m sure our engineers will be learning a lot from this."

 Daar caught a look at himself in the mirror.
 Damn he looked studly, all pumped up like that!
 He just *had* to pose a bit, get his haunches angled *just* right in the mirror…

 Nervous chittering from the Champions. *Good.* Impressed noises from the humans.
 Better!

-“Shit, can’t complain ‘bout what it’s doin ‘fer my body!
-An’ the glitter everywhere?”
+"Shit, can’t complain ‘bout what it’s doin ‘fer my body!
+An’ the glitter everywhere?"

-“The dust is there to lend the forcefields some opacity.
-Nobody wants to fight ghosts.”
+"The dust is there to lend the forcefields some opacity.
+Nobody wants to fight ghosts."

-“Fuck *yes* I do!”
+"Fuck *yes* I do!"
 Daar chittered happily, still keyed up and bouncy from his adventure.
 A sparkle caught his eye, and when he looked down...Well.
 Shit. *Loads* of the powder was stuck to his paws now, and it was creeping up his forearms and forelegs too.
 They’d definitely need to fix that.
-“I’m hopin’ this ain’t gonna be-glitter me permanently…”
+"I’m hopin’ this ain’t gonna be-glitter me permanently…"

-“Ah.
-Sorry.”
+"Ah.
+Sorry."
 The rep grinned sheepishly.
-“Obviously, there are some kinks to work out.
-And, right now we just took a map from a popular videogame and plugged it in pretty much out-of-the-box...”
+"Obviously, there are some kinks to work out.
+And, right now we just took a map from a popular videogame and plugged it in pretty much out-of-the-box..."

-“Ain’t nothin’ wrong with a zambie defense game!”
+"Ain’t nothin’ wrong with a zambie defense game!"
 Daar chipped happily, still panting like *mad.* He was feeling really friendly and snuggly but restrained himself, since he was a swamp monster at the moment and humans weren’t generally so keen on sharing that sorta thing.

-“We also tweaked the game significantly.
-This system doesn’t have fields really powerful enough to, uh, *match* what you’re capable of, so we had to go for quantity.”
+"We also tweaked the game significantly.
+This system doesn’t have fields really powerful enough to, uh, *match* what you’re capable of, so we had to go for quantity."

-“Yeah, I could feel that.
-Also, it’s *weird* breakin’ a sorta polygony-like hunter who’s hard and heavy when you slam into him, but disappears into air when he’s dead.”
+"Yeah, I could feel that.
+Also, it’s *weird* breakin’ a sorta polygony-like hunter who’s hard and heavy when you slam into him, but disappears into air when he’s dead."

-“More reactor power, more simulation power...all things we know we need doing.”
+"More reactor power, more simulation power...all things we know we need doing."

-“Still.
+"Still.
 I ain’t had a *challenge* like that in...well, never in training.
-You got a *lot’a* potential here.”
+You got a *lot’a* potential here."

-“The idea always did, ever since it was first dreamed up.
-Honestly, it’s a little surreal to be turning it into a reality.”
+"The idea always did, ever since it was first dreamed up.
+Honestly, it’s a little surreal to be turning it into a reality."

-“Heck of a leap from makin’ guns ‘fer the HEAT ‘ta makin’ this, ain’t it?”
+"Heck of a leap from makin’ guns ‘fer the HEAT ‘ta makin’ this, ain’t it?"

 The human engineer grinned and shrugged.
-“Ownership’s been investing wisely,” he demurred, and Daar chittered appreciatively.
-“And, y’know, fundamentally we’re just half a dozen nerds who want to build cool shit.
-So…”
+"Ownership’s been investing wisely," he demurred, and Daar chittered appreciatively.
+"And, y’know, fundamentally we’re just half a dozen nerds who want to build cool shit.
+So…"

-“Hah!”
+"Hah!"
 Daar emptied his water jug, duck-nodding.
-“Can’t argue wi’ that.”
+"Can’t argue wi’ that."

-“”But, uh, no. Not as big a leap as you’d think.
+""But, uh, no. Not as big a leap as you’d think.
 Our gauss rifles and these emitters have the same kinds of needs - big power draw, in a compact package, with good heat management.
 Different applications, but same kinda engineering, in a gross sense.
-So from that perspective, the hard part isn’t *making* something like this, it’s programming.”
+So from that perspective, the hard part isn’t *making* something like this, it’s programming."

-“And fortunately ‘fer you, there’s a whole multi-billion dollar industry ‘ta draw from, there.”
+"And fortunately ‘fer you, there’s a whole multi-billion dollar industry ‘ta draw from, there."
 Daar duck-nodded.

-“You make it sound easier than it was, but...yeah.
-Basically.”
+"You make it sound easier than it was, but...yeah.
+Basically."

-“I’m an executive these days,” Daar chittered.
-“Gotta dumb it down or somethin’ like that.”
+"I’m an executive these days," Daar chittered.
+"Gotta dumb it down or somethin’ like that."

-“You’re *hardly* dumb…”
+"You’re *hardly* dumb…"

-“An’ flattery is fun, but as you can see,” Daar gestured a sweat-soaked paw across the room, “it ain’t me ‘ya gotta butter up.
-I got some’a my most bestest Champions here ‘fer a *reason.”*
+"An’ flattery is fun, but as you can see," Daar gestured a sweat-soaked paw across the room, "it ain’t me ‘ya gotta butter up.
+I got some’a my most bestest Champions here ‘fer a *reason."*

 He indicated Champion Sheeyo especially with a wry look.
-“I’m sure his staff’s gonna be *thorough.”*
+"I’m sure his staff’s gonna be *thorough."*

-“I’ve brought the fur oil,” Sheeyo joked to hearty chitters and guffaws.
-“Additionally, I’m sure there will also be safety concerns.
-Needless to say, a system which can simulate enough force to challenge Our Father…”
+"I’ve brought the fur oil," Sheeyo joked to hearty chitters and guffaws.
+"Additionally, I’m sure there will also be safety concerns.
+Needless to say, a system which can simulate enough force to challenge Our Father…"

 Good point, actually.
 But the Ogre rep was nodding already.
-“Well, yes, needless to say network and system security will be top priorities…”
+"Well, yes, needless to say network and system security will be top priorities…"

-“Somethin’ ‘fer Longear an’ Shortstride ‘ta get their claws into, then.
-I’m meetin’ with Champion Meereo in a couple hours too, so I’ll do ‘ya a favor an’ remind him you exist.”
+"Somethin’ ‘fer Longear an’ Shortstride ‘ta get their claws into, then.
+I’m meetin’ with Champion Meereo in a couple hours too, so I’ll do ‘ya a favor an’ remind him you exist."
 Daar chuckled kindly.
 Considering how *big* an intact Hierarchy relay was, he’d be unsurprised to discover Meereo was forgettin’ to eat and pursue Females.

 Well, he could fix that!

-“It is an intriguing system,” Champion Wozni mused.
-“With some rapid iteration, I’m sure we could elevate this concept to something truly spectacular.”
+"It is an intriguing system," Champion Wozni mused.
+"With some rapid iteration, I’m sure we could elevate this concept to something truly spectacular."

 That got the company rep smiling.
-“Well, we did have some ideas - ”
+"Well, we did have some ideas - "

-“Sounds like good research potential,” Daar interjected with a pant-grin.
-“I trust y’all will work it out.
-Please keep my staff appraised,” he commanded to the room in general, “an’ I’d be happy ‘ta see what the production variant o’ this can do!”
+"Sounds like good research potential," Daar interjected with a pant-grin.
+"I trust y’all will work it out.
+Please keep my staff appraised," he commanded to the room in general, "an’ I’d be happy ‘ta see what the production variant o’ this can do!"

 There.
 Goal set, direction set.
 Strategic objective made clear to the Champions (and the Conclave by extension), so...time to move on.